 This class focuses on the structure, composition and phenomena of the atmosphere.
 Students examine local and global scale weather patterns, and century to millennial scale climate change.

-General Education Category: Advanced Quantitative/Scientific Reasoning.
+General Education Category: Elective (E).

 Prerequisite: Completion of any mathematics or natural science general education distribution.